flyeralarm/php-code-validator/README.md

 This repository contains the ruleset for the PHP code we develop at [FLYERALARM](https://flyeralarm.com).
 It mostly consists of PSR-2 with some custom additions.
 The rules are enforced with the help of squizlabs/PHP_CodeSniffer

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## Custom Rules in addition to PSR-2

-* Variable names must be in lowerCamelCase
+* Variable names MUST be in lowerCamelCase
-* Yoda conditions are forbidden
+* Yoda conditions MUST NOT be used
-* Unit tests with @expectedException must contain @expectedExceptionMessage annotation
+* Unit tests with @expectedException MUST contain @expectedExceptionMessage annotation
-* Return type annotations (@return) must only contain one of scalar type, object (e.g. no "@return string|null") or an array of one these
+* Return type annotations (@return) MUST only contain one of scalar type, object (e.g. no "@return string|null") or an array of one these
-* Exceptions messages must not contain exclamation marks or full stops
+* Exceptions messages MUST not contain exclamation marks or full stops
-* Keywords GOTO and EVAL are forbidden
+* Keywords GOTO and EVAL MUST NOT be used
-* Underscores in namespaces are forbidden
+* Underscores in namespaces MUST NOT be used
-* Classtype suffixes like Interface, Abstract or Trait are forbidden (e.g. LoggerInterface)
+* Classtype suffixes like Interface, Abstract or Trait MUST NOT be used (e.g. LoggerInterface)

 ## How-To work within *this* project